 James Bender.
-Dr. Bender, our Vice President--Manufacturing, entered into an employment agreement with us effective as of January 6, 2014.
+Dr. Bender, our Vice President-Manufacturing, entered into an employment agreement with us effective as of January 6, 2014.
 Under the employment, we paid Dr. Bender a \$30,000 signing bonus on January 6, 2014, and agreed to pay him an annual salary of \$210,000.
 Dr. Bender also is entitled to a year-end incentive bonus of up to 25% of his base salary.
 Effective as of January 6, 2014, we granted Dr. Bender (i) stock options to purchase an aggregate of 100,000 shares of our common stock, and (ii) 100,000 shares of restricted common stock.
 The stock options have an exercise price of \$9.60, the fair market value of the common stock on January 6, 2014.
 Provided that he is still employed with us on the following dates, the foregoing stock options will vest in three installments as follows: (i) Options for the purchase of 33,333 shares shall vest on January 6, 2015; and the remaining shares shall vest quarterly over the next two years after January 6, 2015.
-Provided that Dr. Bender is still employed with us on the following dates, the foregoing 100,000 restricted shares will similarly vest in three installments as follows: (i) 20,000 shares shall vest on September 30, 2014; (ii) 30,000 shares shall vest on September 30, 2015, and (iii) 50,000 shares shall vest on September 30, 2016.
+Provided that Dr. Bender is still employed with us on the following dates, the foregoing 100,000 restricted shares will similarly vest in three installments as follows: (i) 20,000 shares shall vest on September 30, 2014; (ii) 30,000 shares shall vest on September 30, 2016.
 Either party can terminate the employment at any time; provided, however, that if we terminate the employment agreement without cause (as defined in the employment agreement), all of his unvested stock options and unvested shares of restricted stock will become fully vested, and he shall have twelve months from the date of termination within which to exercise his vested options.
 In addition, Dr. Bender will be eligible to receive a severance payment equivalent to six months of his then base salary.
-If, within six months immediately preceding a Change in Control (as defined in his employment agreement) or within 12 months immediately following a Change of Control, Dr. Bender's employment is terminated by us for any reason other than cause, then Dr. Bender's unvested stock options and shares of restricted stock will immediately vest and he will be entitled to receive a severance payment equal to six months of his then base salary.
-Had the Employment Agreement been terminated by us without "cause" or following a change in control on as of the date of this proxy statement.
-Dr. Bender would have been entitled to receive a severance payment of \$105,000 and health insurance benefits of \$1,500 (representing the family health benefit payments for a twelve-month period).
+If, within six months immediately preceding a Change in Control (as defined in his employment agreement) or within 12 months immediately vest and he will be entitled to receive a severance payment equal to six months of his then base salary.
+Had the Employment Agreement been terminated by u